0800 043 6728 Email Us

 Our fire alarm installation team will then return to your commercial building to:

-– Install the Fire Alarm Control Panel and insulation test for cable continuity.
+• Install the Fire Alarm Control Panel and carry out insulation resistance testing to verify cable integrity and continuity.

-– Energise the circuits and conduct system checks to ensure all devices are connected to the master panel.
+• Energise the system and perform initial checks to confirm all devices are correctly connected and communicating with the control panel.

-– Install zone plans and produce documentation in accordance with the British Standards recommendations.
+• Install zone plans and produce all required documentation in accordance with relevant British Standards.

 To ensure that your commercial fire alarm system is fully compliant with UK law, it is strongly recommended that businesses work with installers that have a strong understanding of British Standard BS 5839 and are able to design and install a fire alarm system that meets these requirements.
 As fire detection and alarm systems are (almost all) electrical systems, it is also recommended that you choose an organisation fully qualified in meeting the requirements of BS 7671 & the IET wiring regulations.
 At Sygma, we hold the BAFE SP203-1 accreditation in the installation of fire detection and alarm systems along with all the necessary electrical certifications from the NICEIC, which means we can handle all stages of the installation, including the provision of suitable electrical installation and power to the main fire alarm panel.
 You can rest easy knowing you and your business are fully protected.